dant14/Delta-sessions/Week2/Task4/README.md

 # Delta Week 2 / Task #4 - Advanced - Triggering an LED sequence with a button

+### Key word:
+ - *Compile* - verb - the process where the arduino program takes the code and internally chews it up and produces binary files that the device can understand - you'd be shocked to know that pure C code is completely useless to microcontrollers - they need a "compiler" to transform the code we have written into a massive list of 1's and 0's (0010101110101010101111111111010101010101010101...and on it goes)

 This task will also be purely practical without too much chatter.

 ## Goals